JMSH15/State-Tobacco-Analysis/README.md

 # State Tobacco Analysis

 ## I. Overview
 This project analyzes the effectiveness of different Medicaid tobacco cessation coverage policies across US states from 2011 to 2020.
-The analysis focuses on two combination of treatment approaches:
+The analysis categorizes comprehensive coverage into three main treatment categories:

-1. NRT (Nicotine Replacement Therapy) + Medication
+1. **Nicotine Replacement Therapy (NRT)**: Includes nicotine patches, gum, lozenges, nasal spray, and inhalers
+2. **Medication**: Includes prescription medications like bupropion and varenicline
+3. **Counseling**: Includes individual and group counseling services

+Rather than examining differences between covering specific NRT products (as these differences were minimal), the analysis focuses on states that had at least one treatment in each category.
+Through this approach, two primary treatment groups emerged:

+1. **NRT + Medication**: States covering at least one form of NRT and at least one cessation medication
-2. NRT + Medication + Counseling
+2. **NRT + Medication + Counseling**: States covering all three treatment categories (comprehensive coverage)

 The study examines how these different coverage combinations affect two key outcomes:
 - Smoking prevalence rates
 - Quit success rates

 The project includes comprehensive data cleaning, preparation, and visualization to identify trends and patterns in tobacco cessation outcomes based on state-level policy differences.
+By comparing these two distinct approaches to cessation support, the analysis provides insights into the value of including counseling services alongside pharmacotherapy in Medicaid tobacco cessation coverage.

 ## II.
 Input Data Sources and Files
 ### Data Sources